Eusociality: In humans

 Scientists have debated whether humans are prosocial or eusocial.
 Edward O. Wilson called humans eusocial apes, arguing for similarities to ants, and observing that early hominins cooperated to rear their children while other members of the same group hunted and foraged.
 Wilson and others argued that through cooperation and teamwork, ants and humans form superorganisms.
+Human reproductive labor can be considered as being divided between castes if one treats menopausal women as a sterile caste.

-Wilson's claims were vigorously rejected by critics of group selection theory, which grounded Wilson's argument, and because human reproductive labor is not divided between castes.
+Critics of group selection theory such as Richard Dawkins reject this argument.
+They reject the view that human reproductive labor can be viewed as being divided between castes.

-Though controversial, it has been suggested that male homosexuality and female menopause could have evolved through kin selection.
-This would mean that humans sometimes exhibit a type of alloparental behavior known as "helpers at the nest", with juveniles and sexually mature adolescents helping their parents raise subsequent broods, as in some birds, some non-eusocial bees, and meerkats.
-These species are not eusocial: they do not have castes, and helpers reproduce on their own if given the opportunity.
+Though controversial, it has been suggested that homosexuality in men and menopause could have evolved through kin selection.
+This would mean that humans sometimes exhibit a type of alloparental behavior known as "helpers at the nest", with juveniles and sexually mature adolescents helping their parents raise subsequent broods, as in some birds, some bees without sterile castes, and meerkats.
+In these species, the helpers reproduce on their own if given the opportunity.
+Whether these animals are considered eusocial depends on whether "eusociality" definition requires a sterile caste, which as mentioned above is a subject of disagreement.